orchest/orchest/docs/source/getting_started/quickstart.rst

 These dependencies are satisfied by default, because the :ref:`environments <environment glossary>` are based on the `Jupyter Docker Stacks <https://jupyter-docker-stacks.readthedocs.io/en/latest/>`_ which already contains a number of common data science packages.
-In this data exploration step however, we make use of `Vaex <https://github.com/vaexio/vaex>`_ to showcase how environments let you :ref:`install additional packages <install packages>`.

-Go to *Environments* in the left pane menu and inspect the *Python 3* environment.
-Here you can see that ``pip install vaex`` is added to the *Environment set-up script*.
+If you need to add dependencies to customize your environments you can do so by :ref:`installing additional packages <install packages>`.

 Finalizing the pipeline
 ~~~~~~~~~~~~~~~~~~~~~~~